Home > Tips & Tricks > Emperor Tetra Care & Info | An Aquatic Aristocrat

 Difficulty levelEasy

-Emperor tetra description
+Emperor tetra description & natural habitat

 Nematobrycon palmeri, also known as the emperor tetra, is a striking schooling fish that can reach a maximum size of around 1.5”.
-Naturally found in calm waters in Colombia, it makes a great option for the middle water layer of a tropical community aquarium.
+Although the females are also a joy to look at due to their lively behavior, the larger male emperor tetras really steal the show.

 Emperor tetra aquarium